rylew2/portfolio-rylew/content/project/github-browser.md

   <figcaption>Microsoft's repos and their language breakdowns</figcaption>
 </figure>

-As more time allows I'd like to fix some of the styling - possibly upgrade to Emotion or Styled Components.
+Given more time, I plan to refine the styling, potentially upgrading to Emotion or Styled Components.
 I'd also liked to implement a proper client OAuth login authorization and access token flow - possibly in another post.
 Using this we might be able to have another route viewing data about the user's own repos, including private ones.

 In addition there's plenty more GitHub API data - as can be seen from the hypermedia HATEOAS resource links that we get with high level API requests to users and repos for example.